JuBiotech/peak-performance/paper/paper.md

 $$\tag{3}y_{\mathrm{baseline}}(t) = at+b$$

-features the slope and intersect parameters $a$ and $b$, respectively, both of which were given a normally distributed prior.
+features the slope and intersect parameters $a$ and $b$, respectively, both of which were assigned a normally distributed prior.
 The data-dependent guesses for these priors are obtained by constructing a line through the means of the first and last three data points of a given intensity data set which oftentimes already resulted in a good fit.
 Hence, the determined values for slope ($a_{\mathrm{guess}}$) and intercept ($b_{\mathrm{guess}}$) are used as the means for their pertaining priors and the standard deviations are defined as fractions of them with minima set to 0.5 and 0.05, respectively.
 Here, the exact definition of the standard deviations was less important than simply obtaining an uninformative prior which, while based on the rough fit for the baseline, possesses a sufficient degree of independence from it, thus allowing deviations by the Bayesian parameter estimation.